Skip to content

 Mon - Sat 7:00am - 1:00pm EST

-West Ireland tour: The Burren, Galway Bay & Cliffs of Moher
+West Ireland tour: Galway Bay & Cliffs of Moher

 Explore a part of Ireland that refuses to conform to the island’s signature green landscapes!
-The west coast is a land of twisted limestone, towering cliffs and ancient ruins – and home to Ireland’s only Michelin-starred inn.
+The west coast – always a highlight of our Ireland travel packages – is an unexpected land of twisted limestone, towering cliffs and ancient ruins.

 Highlights

-Step into the deeper stories behind the world-famous sights such as the Cliffs of Moher, the Aran Islands and Europe’s largest stalactite.
+Our Ireland travel packages take you into the deeper stories behind the world-famous sights such as the Cliffs of Moher, Newgrange, the Aran Islands and Europe’s largest stalactite.

-Explore The Burren and Cliffs of Moher UNESCO Global Geopark, from its highest point to the caves beneath its surface
+Explore The Burren and Cliffs of Moher UNESCO Global Geopark, from its highest point to the caves beneath its surface, learning about its karst landscapes and unique geological formations.

-Hear the human stories of Ireland’s west coast as you sail to an Iron Age fort and movie-worthy scenery on the striking Aran Islands.
+Hear the human stories of Ireland’s east and west coasts as you venture into a Stone-Age chamber at Newgrange, and sail to an Iron Age fort on the striking Aran Islands.

-Toast Irish hospitality as you nod your head to traditional music, stay in Ireland’s only Michelin-starred pub, and explore Dublin from a boutique hotel.
+Toast Irish hospitality as you nod your head to traditional music and explore Dublin from a boutique hotel.

 The Cliffs of Moher